 - The chance that breast cancer will be responsible for a woman’s death is about 1 in 33

 - The chance of a man getting breast cancer is about 1 in 1,000

 The cause of breast cancer is unknown, but research shows that certain risk factors are associated with the disease.

 What are the risk factors of breast cancer?

-Note – Research has shown that most women with known risk factors do not get breast cancer and that many women who get breast cancer have none of the risk factors listed below.
+Note – Research has shown that most women with known risk factors for breast cancer do not get breast cancer and that many women who get breast cancer have none of the risk factors listed below.
 Therefore, these just happen to be correlations between many breast cancer patients.
 Don’t assume that if you don’t have any of these risks, that you’re safe from breast cancer, and vice versa.